-Finally, we argue here that in order for Brazil to regain similar public financing characteristics that exist in a non-inflationary environment, it must gradually replace inflation-linked bonds with fixed bonds at its long part of the interest curve.
-In parallel, it should allow the CBB to operate at the long part of the interest curve (buying and selling bonds), so that the long interest rate should not be determined only by market clearing conditions, or financial agents' requests.
+Finally, we argue here that in order for Brazil to regain similar public financing characteristics that exist in a non-inflationary environment, it must gradually replace inflation-linked bonds with fixed bonds at its long term of the interest curve.
+Parallel to this, it should allow the Central Bank of Brazil to operate at the long term of the curve (buying and selling bonds), so that so that the long interest rate should not be determined only by market clearing conditions, or financial agents' requests.

+3.2.
 Indexation Mechanism in the Contracts